AlexLongmuir/regretless-3/ONBOARDING_SETUP_COMPLETE.md

 - **Consistent UX** - Follows your existing design patterns
 - **Scalable** - Clean architecture for future enhancements

-Your onboarding flow is now complete and ready to guide new users through their journey with Regretless! 🎉
+Your onboarding flow is now complete and ready to guide new users through their journey with Dreamer! 🎉